blabla1337/skf-labs/kbid-5-csrf-samesite.md

 ![](.gitbook/assets/csrf-samesite9.png)

 *Lax* mode allowed the browser to send the cookie through the cross-site-request after top-level navigation using a non-CSFR method (GET).
-In other words, if the application accepts GET query string parameters to change data in persistence(or allows POST requests being converted into GET), CSRF attack will also succeed in this mode.
+In other words, if the application accepts GET query string parameters to change data in persistence(or allows POST requests being converted into GET), CSRF attack will also succeed.

 ## Additional sources